mamathatqa/PoetryDB/README.md

    pip install -r requirements.txt
    ```
    *(Ensure a `requirements.txt` file is available containing necessary dependencies like `pytest`, `dotenv`, `requests`.)*
+   Here, make sure that versions are included in requirements.txt file.

 ## Running the Tests